Sector-F-Labs/exp-000-gpt-interpreter/README.md

 # gpt-interpreter
-A plain English layer on top of the traditional command line interface/terminal language.
+A plain English layer on top of the traditional command line interface/terminal interpeter.